PiretLuik/intro-to-api-testing-playwright_4/README.md

 ## Overview

-This project utilizes the Playwright framework for API testing.
-It focuses on verifying various HTTP requests (`GET`, `POST`), validating response codes, testing server behavior under different scenarios, and ensuring responses match defined JSON schemas.
+This project uses the Playwright framework for API testing.
+It focuses on verifying HTTP requests (`GET`, `POST`), validating response codes, and testing server behavior under various scenarios.

-The goal of the tests is to ensure API stability, expected functionality, and adherence to data structure standards.
+The goal of the tests is to ensure API stability, expected functionality, and adherence to defined behavior.

 ---